 In this post we will cover how to get into ketosis with a custom keto meal plan, steps for easy transitioning, what foods to eat and avoid, possible side-effects, who should be avoiding keto including recipes and cookbooks to try.

 Understanding the ketogenic diet is not difficult when you have the right information and guidance.

-Ketogenic lifestyle has become rather popular among the health-conscious individuals due to its capability of helping you reduce inflammation, losing weight, and increasing brain function.
-For people following this diet for a while, it has become a habit.
-However, if you are new to the keto diet, it may seem confusing.
+Ketogenic lifestyle has become rather popular among the health-conscious individuals due to its capability of helping you reduce inflammation, losing weight, and increasing brain functionaility.
+It has been effective in helping people lose weight, balance hormones, enhance mental cognition, and manage diseases, like epilepsy and diabetes.
+However, the diet can be hard to follow, especially when you are new to it.

 Keto Diet Explained

 - 2 Who Should Avoid Ketogenic Diet?